bigray0x/blockcast-node/README.md

 docker compose exec blockcastd blockcastd init
 ```

-Copy and paste the Registration URL from the terminal in browser to open the Dashboard.
-With your Hardware ID and Challenge Key pre-filled, Fill-in your location from previous command.
+Copy and paste the Registration URL from the terminal and fill the registration With your Hardware ID and Challenge Key pre-filled, Fill-in your location from previous command.
 Register your Node.